 Tamil people are very interested in music, dance, and literature.
 For centuries here Bharatnatyam and many types of music, including Carnatic music, have flourished.
-Tamil Nadu has a long history of its literature, art, music, and dance and is an emerging hub of technology and modern lifestyle in India and is one of the top-performing states of the Literacy rate in India.
+Tamil Nadu has a long history of its literature, art, music, and dance and is an emerging hub of technology and modern lifestyle in India and is one of the top-performing states with the Literacy rate in India.

-Hinduism is the most dominant religion with over 88% of the total population is Hindus.
+Hinduism is the most dominant religion with over 88% of the total population being Hindus.
 Christians and Muslims together form the rest proportion of the population of the state.
-Tamil Nadu is most famous for the ancient Hindu temples of here and Bharatnatyam dance.
+Tamil Nadu is most famous for the ancient Hindu temples of here and the Bharatnatyam dance.
 Bharatnatyam, Thanjor painting and Tamil architecture have developed very much and today even the people here work to keep this culture alive.